See It from My Perspective: How Language Affects Cultural Bias in Image Understanding: Experiments

 \subsection{Tasks}

-For each of our tasks, we pick benchmarks to be our Western and Eastern splits.
+For each of our tasks, we select relevant portions of standard benchmarks to be our Western and East Asian splits (Table \ref{tab:summary_stats}).
+For object identification and question answering, each split is broken into a narrow language-focused subset of only English and Chinese speaking countries (``en/zh") and an expansive regional subset (``region") of every available country from North America/Western Europe and East Asia.
 For examples, see Figure \ref{fig:tasks}.
-For summary statistics and prompts, see Table \ref{tab:summary_stats} and Section \ref{sec:appendix_prompts} of the Appendix.
+Further details can be found in Section \ref{sec:appendix_prompts}.

-\subsubsection{Object Identification: Dollar Street}
+\paragraph{Object Identification: Dollar Street}

-To measure Western bias in object identification, we use the Dollar Street corpus \citep{rojas2022dollar}.
-This dataset contains images of $289$ everyday objects manually labeled and uploaded by individuals from around the world (exhibiting both \textit{image diversity} and \textit{label diversity}).
-Example labels include ``toothbrush", ``toilet" and ``tv".
+To measure Western bias in object identification, we use Dollar Street \citep{rojas2022dollar}.
+It contains images of $289$ types of everyday objects manually labeled and uploaded by individuals from around the world (exhibiting \textit{image diversity} and \textit{label diversity}).
+As the labels include ``toothbrush", ``toilet" and ``tv", we consider this task to be \textit{objective}.

-We only use the images from the USA and China.
-English labels were machine translated into Chinese\footnote{via the Google Translate API} and corrected by a native speaker.

-We evaluate against this dataset in an open generation setting.
-As some images are annotated with multiple labels, we score VLM generations permissively, granting a model credit if a generation matches any of its image's correct labels.
+Chinese prompts and labels were hand-translated by native speakers.
+We evaluate VLMs in an open generation setting.
+As some images have multiple labels, we judge generations permissively using an LLM, granting credit for matching any correct label.
+Details can be found in Section \ref{sec:appendix_oi_details}.